You may be eligible for a grant if you have built up rental arrears due to COVID-19.

 The scheme is now open for applications.
 Applications can be made through your local authority.

-- have struggled to pay your rent or rent arrears due to Covid-19
+- have struggled to pay your rent or built up rent arrears due to COVID-19

-- live in and hold a tenancy for a private sector property in Wales
+- live in and hold a tenancy for a private or social sector property in Wales

 - not have been getting housing benefit or housing cost payments through Universal Credit when you built up your rent arrears